Diablo III Console Review

 Diablo III Console 9

 It may have taken over ten years for Blizzard to return to console gaming, but the wait was well worth it.
-Diablo III on PS3 and Xbox 360 (a PlayStation 4 version is in the works), offers not only a different experience from the original PC version of the game, but a better one.
+Diablo III on PS3 and Xbox 360 (a PlayStation 4 version is in the works) offers not only a different experience from the original PC version of the game but a better one.

-Players don’t have to sign up for Battle.net or log on to any servers to play the game; play the game online or offline.
-Regrettably, this has led to wide spread item duping only days after release, a practice which I don’t condone.
-Both the gold and real-money auction houses have been removed and thanks to Blizzard’s newest set of loot rules, you’ll see more relevant loot drop for your class.
+Players don't have to sign up for Battle.net or log on to any servers to play the game; play the game online or offline.
+Regrettably, this has led to widespread item duping only days after release, a practice which I don't condone.
+Both the gold and real-money auction houses have been removed, and thanks to Blizzard's newest set of loot rules, you'll see more relevant loot drop for your class.
 Leveling up my Wizard, aptly named Merlin, to 60, I found the majority of legendary items that were dropped featured an abundance of intelligence, the primary stat for the class.

-Supporting up to four-players locally, loot is shared between all players and opening your inventory pauses the game for all players, slowing down the experience dramatically.
+Supporting up to four players locally, loot is shared between all players, and opening your inventory pauses the game for all players, slowing down the experience dramatically.

 Simply Put

 Even if you already own the PC version of the game and have multiple level 60 characters, the differences in the console version of the game freshen up the experience.
-Visually, the game does suffer from some jagged edges and the quality of the visuals are a step below the PC version, especially considering the game doesn’t include native 1080p support.
-I couldn’t think of a better way to send a few nights with friends running circles around Diablo, satisfying the loot whore in all of us; as long as everyone is playing online.
+Visually, the game does suffer from some jagged edges, and the quality of the visuals is a step below the PC version, especially considering the game doesn't include native 1080p support.
+I couldn't think of a better way to spend a few nights with friends running circles around Diablo, satisfying the loot whore in all of us; as long as everyone is playing online.
 Read through our review of the PC version of the game for even more Diablo III coverage.

 More Reviews on SelectButton